DLR-RM/BlenderProc/examples/basic/README.md

 }
 ```

-* Normally the original files like `normal_0001.exr` would be deleted after merging their content into the `.hdf5` files, but here in this example we prevent this by setting `delete_original_files_afterwards` to `false` for demonstration purposes
+* At the end of the hdf5 writer all temporary files are deleted

 => Creates the files `1.h5py` and `2.h5py`